Edwardasar/alx-pre_course/README.md

-My first readme in git hub
+My first readme in github